-It is estimated that around 180,000 people in Cameroon suffer from blindness and an additional 330,000 suffer from moderate to severe vision loss.
-Unfortunately, there is a lack of skilled human resources, infrastructure and equipment to adequately address eye care needs which is why it has the fifth highest prevalence of blindness in the world.
+It is estimated that around 100,000 adults and children in and around Cameroon’s capital, Yaoundé, suffer from blindness or visual impairment.
+72% of the country’s 24.6 millions people are under the age of 15, and nearly 24% live under the international poverty line, having to make do with less than US$1.90 per day.
+Unfortunately, the lack of skilled human resources, infrastructure and equipment to adequately address eye care needs means Cameroon has the fifth highest prevalence of blindness in the world.

 • Orbis Africa and our partners are working to develop and strengthen human resource capacity of ophthalmologists, nurses and biomedical technicians.

-• Orbis Africa and our partners will advocate with the national government for the implementation of a human resource for eye health plan.
+• Orbis Africa and our partners continue to advocate with the national government for the implementation of a human resource for eye health plan.

 • We will work to strengthen procurement and inventory systems already in place.